suryakarmakar/nodejs-programming/README.md

    1. If timers are due, Node.js moves to the Timers Phase.
    2. Otherwise, Node.js will block and wait for I/O events.

 e.
-Check Phase
+Check Phase:

 1. Executes callbacks registered with setImmediate().

 f.
-Close Callbacks Phase
+Close Callbacks Phase:

 1. Executes cleanup callbacks for resources like sockets (e.g., socket.on('close')).
 2. This cycle repeats continuously until there is no more work to do.

+--

-3. Microtasks and NextTick Queue -
+4. Microtasks and NextTick Queue:

 Outside of the normal event loop phases, Node.js manages microtasks, which are very small units of work that are given higher priority.